RandyGaul/cute_headers/README.md

 > - *Why are only a few libraries public domain?*

 The public domain libraries in this repository contain code I myself didn't write, and isntead extracted from other open source libraries.
 Usually the inside of each header will document where the code came from.

+> - *What is the license?*

+Each lib contains license info at the end of the file.
+There is a choice between public domain, and zlib.